LatticeLabVentures/GaugeNet/README.md

-# StarkEx
+# GaugeNet

+## Concept
+ERC 1155 Multi Token Standard based Non Fungible Project Funding through AAVE Credit Delegation Workflows Deployed in ZKP based StarkEx Scalablity Engine.

+## Progress
+Fine Tuned AAVE Lending Pools and AAVE Credit Delegation.
+Integrated AAVE Lending Pools and AAVE Credit Delegation Workflows into the Scalable StarkEx.
+Created LendingPoolRegistry and LendingPoolAdaptorFactRegistry in the StarkEx.

+## Framework

 StarkEx is a STARK-powered scalability engine for crypto exchanges.
 StarkEx uses cryptographic proofs to attest to the validity of a batch of transactions (such as trades and transfers) and updates a commitment to the state of the exchange onchain.

 StarkEx allows exchanges to provide non-custodial trading at scale with high liquidity and lower costs.